 Only the ones considered advertising pieces.
-INFARMED created the Drug Advertising Management System (GPUB) with Deliberation n. ° 044/2008 that monitors, approves, and controls promotional pieces for the not to assist in particular scientific symposiums pharmaceutical market.
+INFARMED created the Drug Advertising Management System (GPUB) with Deliberation n. ° 044/2008 that monitors, approves, and controls promotional pieces for the pharmaceutical market.
 Companies must present their materials before starting the marketing process.
 While the materials will be rejected if they don't comply with the rules, the analysis continues after the launch of the treatment and includes different channels such as television, radio, press and the Internet.
-Companies must also notify INFARMED in advance of the sponsorship of print, broadcast, and/or streaming media? any congress, symposium, or event of an educational There is no differentiation except for trade media. or promotional nature.
+Companies must also notify INFARMED in advance of the sponsorship of any congress, symposium, or event of an educational or promotional nature.
 Complaints from the general population or healthcare stakeholders may also be considered.
-Before the GPUB submission, the submitted materials must be approved internally by the respective medical departments. major publications?
+Before the GPUB submission, the submitted materials must be approved internally by the respective medical departments.